 Hi friends!
-Today I’m teaching you how to use Russian joins to join new skeins into your crochet and knitting projects.
+Today I’m teaching you how to use a Russian join for knitting and crochet projects.
 This isn’t the way to change colors when working in multiple colors, but it’s a fantastic way to join in a new skein of the same color, when the first skein runs out.

 Why would you want to join a new skein this way instead of however you’ve done it before?
 Well, for starters, the ends are all woven in by the time you finish joining.
 It really doesn’t take all that long to do this once you get the hang of it, and there are NO ends left to weave in afterwards!
 Those ends will be really secure!
 Believe me, they are not coming undone from this!